 - Increased Privacy — Faxes sent online can be delivered to your email inbox, instead of to your school’s office fax machine, for increased delivery speed, convenience, efficiency, and protection of sensitive information.

-Video conferencing systems enables real-time video communication among many people in different locations, allowing teachers, students, parents and administrators, vendors, etc., to meet from their various locations, but they all have the sense that they’re in the same room.
+Video conferencing systems enables video communication among many people in different locations, allowing teachers, students, parents and administrators, vendors, etc., to meet from their various locations, but they all have the sense that they’re in the same room.
 Video conferencing is mostly through digital ISDN and IP transmission systems, which can deliver tons of data created from the cameras and mics during use.
 These systems provide ultra-high-quality images and audio, making it seem like really being in a face-to-face meeting.

 The new Internet-based systems also require much less hardware and installation expense than previous generations of video conferencing technology.
 State-of-the-art telepresence systems produce high-fidelity audio and video for better, more life-like experiences in seminars, presentations by guest speakers for colloquia and other featured teaching events.

 Features and Benefits of Video Conferencing

 - Desktop Video Conferencing — Easy to use and very affordable, this conferencing option can be launched by simply downloading and installing an app.
 It allows anyone to host video conferences directly from their desktop at school or home.
 You just need a webcam, a microphone, loudspeakers (to ensure high-quality calls), and a reliable internet connection.
 You can also make and receive calls from mobile devices, allowing you to conduct video conferences from almost anywhere.